nasa/GeneLab_Data_Processing/Amplicon/454-and-IonTorrent/Workflow_Documentation/SW_Amp454IonTor/README.md

 This downloaded the workflow into a directory called `SW_Amp454IonTor_*/`, with the workflow version number at the end.

+> Note: If wanting an earlier version, the wanted version can be provided as an optional argument like so:
+> ```bash
+> GL-get-workflow Amplicon-454-IonTorrent --wanted-version 1.0.0
+> ```

 ### 3. Modify the variables in the config.yaml file
-Once you've downlonaded the workflow template, you can modify the variables in the [config.yaml](workflow_code/SW_Amp454IonTor_1.0.0/config.yaml) file as needed.
+Once you've downlonaded the workflow template, you can modify the variables in the [config.yaml](workflow_code/config.yaml) file as needed.
 For example, you will have to provide a text file containing a single-column list of unique sample identifiers (see an example of how to set this up below).
 You will also need to indicate the paths to your input data (raw reads) and, if necessary, modify each variable to be consistent with the study you want to process.

 > Note: If you are unfamiliar with how to specify paths, one place you can learn more is [here](https://astrobiomike.github.io/unix/getting-started#the-unix-file-system-structure).